Gizra/Gizra-Way-Book/productivity/productivity-user-guide.md

 # Monthly project breakdown

-In this section you can see summary of the hours reported in Productivity, per project, and the total for the month.
+In this section you can see the total of your reported hours per project.

 ![](/images/productivity/month_breakdown.jpg)

 # Timewatch summary

-This section is for the Israeli employees only, who reports their hours in the Timewatch.
+This section is for Israeli employees only, who report their hours in Timewatch.

 ![](/images/productivity/timewatch_summary.jpg)

-**Potential** - the max hours you suppose to work in a month, i.e all working days in that month \(not including official holidays\).
+**Potential** - the maximum hours you are suppose to work in a month - based on working days less official holidays

-**Attendance** - office / remote attendance, i.e hours reported in Timewatch.
+**Attendance** - hours in the office or remote attendance that are reported in Timewatch.

-**Absence** \(Miluim / Vacation / Sick / Conventions\) - reported as 9 hours a day, except Vacation that you can report half a day.
+**Absence** \(Miluim / Vacation / Sick / Conventions\) - calculated as 9 hour days with the exception that vacations can also be reported in half day increments.

 **Total** - summary of attendance + absence hours.